Official3Lo/D4T3R-by-Sit/README.md

 # Welcome!

-This is just a showcase of my work like small programs and side projects
+This is just a showcase of my work like small programs and projects